buildpacks/rfcs/text/0000-api-version-compat.md

 As the community of platform and buildpack authors grows and matures, this pain is magnified.

 Now that the lifecycle has matured and the APIs have partially stabilized, we can realistically guarantee that we will not make breaking lifecycle changes when adding support for a new 0.x API.

-## Deprecations
-Once the 1.0 API is supported, we may wish to deprecate older APIs.
-A future RFC should provide a strategy for deprecations and outline the upgrade path from 0.x to 1.0 APIs.
-This is purposefully omitted from this RFC so that we can make progress on new 0.x APIs while we work out the details.

 # What it is
 [what-it-is]: #what-it-is